Name: Eugene E. Cho

 The vision of ODW is to create a collaborative movement by integrating human relationships, social media/technology and the power of story.
 ODW promotes awareness, invites simple giving (one day’s wages) and supports sustainable relief through partnerships, especially with smaller organizations in developing regions.
 Since its launch in October 2009, ODW has raised over $2 million dollars for projects to empower those living in extreme global poverty.
 ODW has been featured in the New York Times (twice), The Seattle Times, NPR and numerous other media outlets.
 For his entrepreneurial work and spirit, Eugene was recently honored as one of 50 Everyday American Heroes.

-Eugene’s first book, Overrated: Are we More in Love with the Idea of Changing the World, Than Actually Changing the World? is set to release on September 1, 2014.
+Eugene’s first book, Overrated: Are we More in Love with the Idea of Changing the World, Than Actually Changing the World? is available everywhere everywhere books are sold.